For scientists & developers.

 We offer a dedicated documentation website under docs.thevirtualbrain.org.
 It covers almost every imaginable topic, from installation to step-by-step tutorials to developer guides for modifying and contributing code.

-The documentation website also offers downloads for bulky demo data sets which are used in the online tutorials.
+Our documentation website also offers downloads for bulky demo data sets which are used in the online tutorials.
 These are a great start for new users to work with actual data.

 If you have specific questions, also about how to use TVB for your current research activity, you can use our public discussion forum, which doubles as a mailing list if you prefer this channel.